wdullaer/wdullaer.github.io/_drafts/01-02-2015-Release-An-Android-Library-On-Maven-Central.md

 Or if you're the paranoid sort: you can add a hardcopy to your project and reference that.

 ## Configure gradle
-You will need to create a total of 3 `gradle.properties` files:
+You will need to create a total of 3 `gradle.properties` files to configure the build script you added in the previous step:

 * 1 at the module level (`/MyAwesomeLibrary/library/gradle.properties`)